 An adhoc forage into natural history, the rural scene and related topics based on personal observations, professional encounters and informative associations.
-I'm on Instagram as @nature_out_dawes
+Instagram and Threads as @wessex_reiver

 A